-- If the borrower has a history of renting the property extending back into the last tax filing year: - Copy of most recent year of signed federal personal tax return with Schedule E including the rental property - Calculation: Utilize pre-income tax cash flow - If the borrower does not have a history of renting the property, or the borrower's history does not extend back into the last tax filing year: - Obtain rent from lease agreement or - If there is no lease agreement, rental income cannot be counted unless an appraisal of the rental property is obtained with a market rent analysis from the appraiser - Calculation: Estimate cash flow using 75% of gross rent less PITI and HOA dues " If resulting income is positive, add to income. - " If result is loss, add to debt payments.
+- Calculation: Utilize pre-income tax cash flow - If the borrower does not have a history of renting the property, or the borrower's history does not extend back into the last tax filing year: - Obtain rent from lease agreement (additionally, gross rents must be assessed and deemed reasonable via contemporaneous online or other market research and consideration of reasonably comparable competing rental listings) or - If there is no lease agreement, rental income cannot be counted unless an appraisal of the rental property is obtained with a market rent analysis from the appraiser - Calculation: Estimate cash flow using 75% of gross rent less PITI and HOA dues - " If resulting income is positive, add to income. - " If result is loss, add to debt payments.